Assault and Battery Attorney in Baton Rouge

 The difference between assault and battery essentially comes down to saying or indicating that you'll do something harmful and actually doing it.
 However, both are taken seriously in the eyes of Louisiana law.

-Penalties of Assault & Battery in Louisiana
+Penalties of Assault & Battery in Baton Rouge, LA

 In Louisiana, how severely you're punished for assault or battery depends a lot on two things: whether someone was seriously hurt and if a dangerous weapon was used.
 For the less serious cases, like simple battery where no one is badly hurt and no weapons are involved, someone might get up to six months in jail.